FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/currency_code_format.md

 Columns that contain currency information in cost data following a consistent format reduces friction for FinOps practitioners that consume the data for analysis, reporting, and other use cases.

 All currency related columns defined in the FOCUS schema MUST follow the currency formatting requirements listed below.
-Provider generated currency-related columns SHOULD adopt the same format requirements over time.
+Custom currency-related columns SHOULD also follow the currency formatting requirements.

 ## Attribute ID